 "SOS – Study, Organize, Succeed"

 This course is designed to help students become more efficient, proficient, and self-aware learners.
 It focuses on research-based learning strategies which can improve student performance in all courses.
-This course is offered as part of Roane State’s SAILS (Students Achieving Improved Learning Strategies) initiative and is part of Roane State’s Smart Start curriculum.
-(The course is offered in fall and spring semesters.)
+This course is offered every semester.

 Note: most courses have a delayed start date.
 Those will have a "meeting dates" link.